novix-sa/Pyplan/docs/index.md

 Python code is written inside nodes definition.
 Nodes have ID for calling its result from other nodes, working as global variables.
 ![enter image description here](http://img.pyplan.org/index_node_code.png) Pyplan natively interprets Pandas, Numpy and XArray dataobjects.
 That means that any node which result is an object of these types can be represented as a table or graph with no additional coding.
-When asking to run a node, all precedent nodes are calculated too.
-Pyplan engine keeps tracks
+When asking to run a node, all precedent nodes are calculated too, and its results are kept in memory, available for inspection and reuse.
+Pyplan engine keeps tracks of any change in a node that trigge

 ![enter image description here](http://img.pyplan.org/index_node_result.png)